 6. Price (high risk)

 Unexpectedly large purchases may sound exciting, but they are often harbingers of fraud rather than legitimate business.
 We recommend building an order rule that elevates an order’s risk level if the purchase price exceeds a certain threshold.
 This specific threshold will vary between merchants and is based on your store’s prices, products, and clientele.
 Roughly speaking, any order total higher than double the price of an average order should be flagged as high-risk and subject to additional review.

 Other purchases may still be large enough to warrant suspicion, but not quite as large as in the previous scenario.
-Creating an Order Rule that subjects these moderately large purchases to additional friction (using NS8’s Customer Verification process) can ensure that they are legitimate.
-Depending on how you have configured your Customer Verification settings in NS8 Protect, the order may be automatically approved if the check is successful.
-A good threshold for this Order Rule is to initiate verification for purchases with a price that exceeds 1.5 times the average order size for your store.
+Creating an order rule that subjects these moderately large purchases to additional friction (using NS8’s Customer Verification process) can ensure that they are legitimate.
+Depending on how you have configured your Customer Verification settings in NS8, the order may be automatically approved if the check is successful.
+A good threshold for this order rule is to initiate verification for purchases with a price that exceeds 1.5 times the average order size for your store.

-When these seven Order Rules are implemented together, they should roughly appear like this.
-Don’t forget that Order Rules run from top to bottom, so your rule hierarchy is essential for proper functioning.
-If you have your own custom Order Rules in addition to the ones we have suggested above, be sure to integrate them into your workflow appropriately, or else they may not function as intended.
-Our best practices guide explains more about how to properly structure Order Rules based on what role they fill.
+When these order rules are implemented together, they should roughly appear like this.
+Don’t forget that order rules run from top to bottom, so your rule hierarchy is essential for proper functioning.
+If you have your own custom order rules in addition to the ones we have suggested above, be sure to integrate them into your workflow appropriately, or else they may not function as intended.
+Our best practices guide explains more about how to properly structure order rules based on what role they fill.